A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: -hypergraph: Definition and property

-Since higher-dimensional simplexoids have more than two vertices, the definition of the loops in higher-dimensional manifolds differs slightly from that in planar graphs.
-As long as two vertices of a simplexoids overlap, we consider it as an $\mathbb{R}^d$-loop.
+Since higher-dimensional simplices have more than two vertices, the definition of the loops in higher-dimensional manifolds differs slightly from that in planar graphs.
+As long as two vertices of a simplices overlap, we consider it as an $\mathbb{R}^d$-loop.